SelfMemory/SelfMemory/.clinerules/project_rules.md

 inmemory folder will be used primarily for SDK - We will support this SDK from python3.10 server folder will be used for hosting the FastAPI application and handling incoming requests.

+we are having one vector database collection and all user data will be stored in it and filtered based on the user_id.

+so this project will run both 8080 and 8081 port. but there is a another repo called proxy which will act as reverse proxy and route the request to 8080 or 8081 based on the endpoint which is running on 8000 port.
+My server can only expose 8000 port to public.

 Please dont Change the API contract without asking me.